genterist/openMRS-Security/1-OWASP-Assesment/report.md

 1. OpenMRS with demo database runs normally

 ### * Test Data
-1. Username: ’ OR ‘1’ = ‘1
-2. Password: ’ OR ‘1’ = ‘1
+1. Username: `' OR '1' = '1` Password: `' OR '1' = '1 `

 ![alt text](https://github.com/genterist/openMRS-Security/blob/master/1-OWASP-Assesment/Test%20Result/A1_003.png?raw=true)

 ### * Test steps
-1. Start local openMRS and
+1. Start local openMRS
-2. Log in with the username and account
+2. Log in with the username and password

 ### * Expected results
 1. Fail to login